sheldor1510/spotifynder/team/m2/users.md

 - **Casual Listeners** ensure the app appeals to a broader audience and is not limited to just hardcore music fans.
 This ensures the app caters to all students, making it relevant across the entire campus.

-By addressing the social and emotional needs of these groups, **Spotify Campus Connect** helps build a vibrant community that allows students to bond over music, transforming Spotify data into meaningful social experiences.
+By addressing the social and emotional needs of these groups, **Spotifynder** helps build a vibrant community that allows students to bond over music, transforming Spotify data into meaningful social experiences.
 This focus on fostering connections through shared music tastes will make the app a valuable resource for students navigating the social landscape of university life.